maxclav/cloudevents-nats-go/README.md

 ## Steps

 1. Run a NATS server: `make run-nats`
-2. Run sender in a terminal: `make run-sender`
+2. Run a many receivers as you want: `make run-receiver`
-3. Run receiver in a second terminal: `make run-receiver`
+3. Run a sender: `make run-sender`
+  1. Enter text in the sender.

 to check all commands: `make help`.